Covid: UK in a 'race between virus and vaccine' over Omicron, says Sajid Javid

 The UK is in a "race between the virus and the vaccine" over the spread of Omicron, Sajid Javid has warned.

-The health secretary said the NHS would be focussing on urgent needs and vaccinations for a few weeks, with non-urgent treatments possibly postponed.
+The health secretary said the NHS would be focusing on urgent needs and vaccinations for a few weeks, with non-urgent treatments possibly postponed.

 Ten people in England are in hospital with the Covid variant but no deaths have yet been reported, Mr Javid said.